songlkkevin/.dotfiles/README.md

 - python

 ## how to use

 1. clone this repository to your home directory
 2. run `install.sh` to install all the configuration files
 3. To set zsh to default shell, just run `chsh -s /bin/zsh`

 ## description for each file

 - install.conf.yaml: configuration file for how to install all the dotfiles
+- ./config: all the specific configuration dotfiles are in this directory
   - zshrc: configuration manage plugs for zsh by antigen
   - tmux.conf: configuration file for tmux
-- p10k.zsh: configuration file for powerlevel10k
+  - p10k.zsh: configuration file for powerlevel10k, a theme for zsh
   - gitconfig: configuration file for git